plot

 By default, the line and mark style is determined by the current

 diagram.cycle.
-However, they can be configured per plot with the options
+However, both can be configured per plot with the options

 plot.color, plot.mark,